Earn Your Master’s in Applied Behavior Analysis (ABA) Online from Pepperdine University

 Pepperdine’s clinical practica are focused on helping you develop your skills through mentorship from a BCBA at your fieldwork site.
 Clinical training focuses on the practitioner-client relationship, diversity, and multicultural considerations, enabling you to gain real-world experience at a Pepperdine-approved agency in your community.

 We highly recommend you begin looking for employment at an ABA site as soon as you apply to the program.
-Our placement team can advise you as you search for a Pepperdine-approved ABA agency in your community; however, it is ultimately up to each student to secure employment in a behavioral health site.
+Our placement team can advise you as you search for a Pepperdine-approved ABA agency in your community; however, it is ultimately up to each student to secure employment at a behavioral health site.

 While enrolled in PSY 620 Practicum in ABA, you must complete a minimum of 20 hours of BCBA-supervised clinical training per month (i.e., a minimum of approximately 165 hours over three terms) in order to graduate from the program.
 You must continue your fieldwork experience independently until you accrue the hour requirement listed in the BACB’s fieldwork standards to qualify to take the BCBA exam.

-The MA in Applied Behavior Analysis program and GSEP psychology division stand in solidarity against racial inequities and injustice and other forms of discrimination and oppression.
+The MS in Applied Behavior Analysis program and GSEP psychology division stand in solidarity against racial inequities and injustice and other forms of discrimination and oppression.
 We are committed to fostering an inclusive learning environment that is enriched and strengthened by diversity, including but not limited to race, ethnicity and national origin, gender and gender identity, sexuality, class, age, ability status, and religion.
 GSEP also encourages all community members to engage in critical learning and reflection to strengthen our capacity for being effective, active, and outspoken against all forms of racism and intersectional oppression.

 Passionate and Purpose-Driven Faculty